Practice the TEAS for Free

 Register for the Exam Early

-The earlier you register for the TEAS, the more time you will have to study and prepare.
+The earlier you register for the ATI TEAS, the more time you will have to study and prepare.
 The test creator will send a study guide once you have registered, which lets you really hone in and identify the areas you need to spend time studying.
 Giving yourself extra time to adequately prepare can keep your stress level low leading up to the test, meaning your head will be clear and focused.

-Use TEAS Prep Resources
+Use a variety of TEAS Practice Resources

 While there are plenty of reputable and helpful resources that can help prepare individuals for the TEAS, it’s surprising how many people choose not to take full advantage of the availability of these resources.
 Study guides, practice exams, flashcards, and other test prep materials can truly help you prepare better and ensure you achieve a better score on test day.